Let your food be your medicine

 Eggs Florentine being cooked; oops, called it Valentine.

-On Friday we'll revert to cereals; whole grain and unsweetened, of course; muesli or porridge, take your pick.
-Sorghum incidentally is one of my favourites if you can find the unrefined grain with all the fibre, vitamins and minerals; if your bring these whole grains to the boil the night before and simmer for a few minutes, perhaps putting in a 'hot box', then they don't take long to cook in the morning.
+Sorghum incidentally is one of my favourites if you can find the unrefined grain with all the fibre, vitamins and minerals; if your bring these whole grains to the boil the night before and simmer for half an hour, perhaps putting in a "hot box," then they do not take long to warm up in the morning.
+The starch will have retrograded lowering the GI.

-The spinach in eggs Florentine is rich in lutein, the phytochemical that prevents age onset macular degeration, the primary cause of blindness in the elderly; it's all so preventable; kale is even better.
+The spinach in eggs Florentine is rich in lutein, the phytochemical that prevents age-onset macular degeration, the primary cause of blindness in the elderly; it's all so preventable.
+Kale is even better.
 Let your food be your medicine; got the message?
-The zeaxanthin and lutein macular degeneration link is a subject every one of us should know about.
-Ten million Americans are needlessly blind, and many more partially sighted.

 Saturday